Hello, how can we help you?

 Good

 Good condition includes items that are in fine working order, but have significant cosmetic imperfections.
 A pedal with scratches and dents on its chassis, a guitar with some cracks in the binding, or an old snare drum with some corrosion on the lugs would all be classified as Good.
-Items with dents, cracks or corrosion qualify as Good as long as they are still playable and fully functional.
+Items with dents, cracks, or corrosion qualify as Good as long as they are still playable and fully functional.

 Fair